Observe and record animal behaviour

 • Learned/environmental

 Genetics in animals refers to the study of heredity and how traits and characteristics are passed from one generation to the next through genes.
-These inherited traits affect everything from an animal’s appearance (such as coat color, size, and body structure) to its behavior, health, and susceptibility to certain diseases.
+These inherited traits affect everything from an animal’s appearance (such as coat colour, size, and body structure) to its behaviour, health, and susceptibility to certain diseases.
 Understanding genetics is fundamental to animal breeding, conservation, veterinary science, and research.

 Genes

 • Genes are the basic units of heredity, made of DNA (Deoxyribonucleic Acid).
-Each gene carries instructions for producing proteins, which perform a wide range of functions in the body.
+Each gene carries instructions for producing proteins, which perform various bodily functions.

-• In animals, genes determine traits like fur color, ear shape, eye color, and even behavioral tendencies like aggression or calmness.
+• In animals, genes determine traits like fur colour, ear shape, eye colour, and even behavioural tendencies like aggression or calmness.

 Chromosomes